show menu

 5. The RC/HC writes to the Emergency Relief Coordinator (ERC), following consultation with the HCT, outlines the recommended cluster arrangements, suggests CLAs, and explains why particular clusters need to be activated.
 If non-cluster coordination solutions have been agreed, these are also described.

-6. The ERC transmits the proposal to the IASC Principals for approval within 24 hours, and informs the RC/HC accordingly.
-The Principals may ask the IASC Emergency Directors Group to discuss in more detail, if necessary.
+6. The ERC transmits the proposal to the IASC Principals for approval within 24 hours and informs the RC/HC accordingly.
+The principals may ask the IASC Emergency Directors Group to discuss this in more detail, if necessary.

 7. The ERC writes to the RC/HC to confirm that activation of the suggested clusters has been endorsed and/or to provide feedback from the IASC Principals.

-8. The RC/HC inform relevant partners when decisions on clusters and lead agencies are approved.
+8. The RC/HC informs relevant partners when decisions on clusters and lead agencies are approved.

 For recent developments, consult the Global CCCM Cluster.